Selenasean/Selenasean/README.md

 - 👀 I’m interested in coding (of course), the Nature, and so many funny things like Bolognese Ragu's recipe
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on projects~
-- 📫 How to reach me : send a carrier pigeon ;)
+- 📫 How to reach me : send a carrier pigeon, or email me on selena.sean.1994@gmail.com

+Cheers !

 <!---
 Selenasean/Selenasean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.